mehdi-essebbar/django-reactjs/README.md

 # django-reactJs
 This web application is supposed to solve a challenge.
 It uses Django Rest Framework for the backend and ReactJs in the frontend.
-Further information about the challenge can be found following this link: https://github.com/hiddenfounders/web-coding-challenge/blob/master/README.md
+Further information about the challenge can be found following [this link](https://github.com/hiddenfounders/web-coding-challenge/blob/master/README.md).

 ## Backend: Django/ Django-rest-framework / MongoDB